-5.7 Right of Data Portability
+6.7 Right of Data Portability

-Even if we already hold your personal data, you still have various rights in relation to it.
+Employees Even if we already hold your personal data, you still have various rights in relation to it.
 To get in touch about these, please contact us.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of any applicable laws.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.

 If you wish, you have the right to transfer your data from us to another data controller.
 We will help with this with a GP-to-GP data transfer and transfer of your hard copy notes.
+How can you access, amend move the personal data that you have given to us?

-6 Under 16s
+7 Under 16s